geotrip/AtollIslandsInGEE/README.md

 };
 ```

-Now this function can be called on each classification that represents a different year or orther timespan, as in the code snippet below.
+Now this function can be called on each classification that represents a different year or other timespan, as in the code snippet below.

 ```Javascript
 //LS7